openvalidation/openvalidation/README.md

 # Getting Started

 This readme provides a brief overview.
-For more details check out our [documentation and guides](https://docs.openvalidation.io), to try it out directly in the browser on the [playground](http://playground.openvalidation.io/#/).
+For more details check out our [documentation and guides](https://docs.openvalidation.io), or try it out directly in the browser on the [playground](http://playground.openvalidation.io/#/).

 ### Download & Installation
 Download the [openVALIDATION CLI](https://repo1.maven.org/maven2/io/openvalidation/openvalidation-cli/0.0.1/openvalidation-cli-0.0.1.jar) (requires the Java SE 8 runtime environment).